makersacademy/takeaway-challenge/README.md

 10.Hokkaido                               ...EUR 6.5
 11.Shapu Salad                            ...EUR 4.0
 ```
 * Place the order by giving the list of dishes, their quantities and a number that should be the exact total.
-If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
-Your order was placed and will be delivered before 18:52".
+If the sum is not correct the method should raise an error

 #### Order Sum
 ```